 “Voices of Valor” documentary video series earns director/producer team 12th Annual NAHF Combs Gates Award

-Jon Tennyson and Scott Guyette to receive $20,000 prize from National Aviation Hall of Fame at NBAA Convention
+Jon Tennyson and Scott Guyette to receive the Award at the National Aviation Hall of Fame at NBAA Convention

 According to their application, “‘Voices of Valor’ is a series of one-hour video documentaries based on the personal narratives of people who have flown in harm’s way to defend their countries, advanced humankind’s knowledge and mastery of flying, or advanced our understanding of science and our universe in general.”